lukearndt/lifx_cli/readme.md

 ### Anything else of note?

-Yeah, at 4:04 the lights seem to go dark.
+Yeah, the lights go dark at 4:04 for some reason.
 Something about a 'time not found' error.
-Plus, at 5:00 they seem to go haywire for a minute; some kind of 'internal time error'?
+Plus, they go haywire at 5:00; some kind of 'internal time error'?

+Waiting until 4:05 or 5:01 seems to resolve each respective issue.